 The Blaze had a piece out today where her chief of staff admitted what the true goal of the new Green Deal is.

-Literally quoted as saying, you know, ask the question, uh, do you think of it as a climate thing?
+Literally quoted as saying, you know, ask the question, do you think of it as a climate thing?

 You know, government control.

-Remember, she said we'll run business.
+Remember, she said, we'll run business.

-We'll tell business how they're gonna run.
+We'll tell business how they're going to run.

-And government control of industry and business, you know, that is what these socialist and you know, uh, communist economies do.
+You know, that is what the socialist and, you know, communist economies do.

 They run industry.